vaishnavijadhav1912/Battery-Monitoring-System/README.md

   - 4.7 kΩ resistors on I2C lines (SDA, SCL) for stable communication.
 - **Decoupling Capacitors**
   - Used for analog sensors and op-amps to reduce noise and transient voltage spikes.
-- **Voltage Follower Buffers (Optional)**
-  - For impedance matching and signal conditioning (not needed in final design but evaluated).

 ---